 One of the most reliable measures of the efficiency of an SEO campaign is traffic growth.
 By installing a special script called Google Analytics, you can monitor the number of visits keywords are bringing to your site.
 Here you can check the basic instructions on getting started with Google Analytics (settings up an account and installing tracking code).

-By default, the traffic data is shown for the recent 31-day period (checking day excluded).
+By default, the traffic data is shown for the recent 30-day period (checking day excluded).
 For example, if you access your account on May 31, you will see the number of visits for the period from April 30 till May 30.
 Here’s how the data looks like in a Google Analytics account.

-This data can be easily integrated into your RankTracker project and analyzed alongside with keyword research statistics and ranking positions in search engines.
+This data can be easily integrated into your RankTracker project and analyzed along with keyword efficiency stats and rankings in search engines.

-To start monitoring traffic in RankTracker, open any of your projects and go to 'Preferences > Google Analytics Settings'.
+To start monitoring traffic in RankTracker, open any of your projects, and go to 'Preferences > Google Analytics Settings'.

-- Organic Traffic section in the bottom tab will show you the traffic growths over time.
+Organic Traffic (GA) section in the bottom tab will show you the traffic growths over time.
 You can change the visualized period for the graph at the bottom right corner (or by scrolling the mouse wheel).

 It would be convenient to add the Ranking Page(s) column.
 In case there are multiple pages ranking for the same keyword (in the same or different search engines), sessions and bounce rates for them will be displayed in the same order, separated by a semicolon.